NRI ITR Filing Guide 2026

 What Income is Taxable for NRIs in India?

-Only income earned or received in India is taxable.
+Only income earned or received in India is taxable for NRIs:

 - Salary received in India